dk2jk/big_digital_clock/README.md

 Bill of material:
   - RaspberyPi
   - GPS receiver Modul
-  - 4 7-segment-displays with SPI-Interface
+  - 4 Seven-segment-displays with SPI-Interface
-  - power supply 5V for Raspi, 12V for Display ( depends on the display )
+  - Power supply 5V for Raspi, 12V for Display ( depends on the display )

 Install and Run: